gentlecat/mullvad-web-controller/README.md

 systemctl status mullvad-web-controller
 ```

 URL to access the UI should be visible in the logs.
-By def
-ault it runs on port 8666.
+By default it runs on port 8666.